Te lapa: History

 Te lapa was brought to the attention of academia by David Lewis with the publication of his book We, the Navigators in 1972.
 The book dispelled the former academic belief that Polynesians colonized the islands haphazardly by drifting and without navigational aids.
 Lewis documented many non-instrumental methods used for navigation, most explainable by science except for te lapa.
 Later on in 1993, Marianne George would voyage with Lewis and together worked with Kaveia, a native of Taumako, to define the origin and nature of te lapa.

 Eventually George would witness te lapa on several occasions with help from Kaveia.
 She described it as a natural phenomenon and used for piloting, best seen at night.
 The light is followed toward its origin from islands, or to reorient boat pilots at sea.
-Kaveia noted that te lapa is used for navigation no more than 120 miles from shore, and rarely as close as 2 miles from shore due to the island already visible from that distance.
+Kaveia noted that te lapa is used for navigation no more than 120 miles from shore, and rarely as close as 2 miles from shore due to the island already being visible from that distance.
 It is typically white in color, though its color may be dependent upon the makeup of the water.
 It was also described as having the shape of a straight line.
 Lewis, who had also seen the lights, described it as "streaking", "flickering", "flashes", "darts", "bolts", or "glowing plaques" but never as jagged, like lightning.
 Lewis noted that te lapa would travel slower farther out at sea, and faster when closer to shore, often having a "rapid to-and-fro jerking character."
 Lewis was instructed by Bongi, a native of Matema atoll, that te lapa was best seen 80 to 100 miles from shore.

 Other Polynesian cultures are likely to have different names for the same phenomenon.
 On the island of Nikunau it is referred to as "te mata" and "ulo aetahi" (Glory of the Seas).
 On Tonga, "ulo aetahi" may be "ulo a'e tahi" and have other names such as "te tapa" translated as "to burst forth with light."
 Lewis noted that Tikopians were unaware of te lapa.

-George, having been to sea many times, had seen many "ocean lights" from known sources, ruled out what te lapa was not.
+George, who had been to sea and seen "ocean lights" from known sources many times, ruled out what te lapa was not.
 Ruled-out phenomena include: ball lightning, tektites, bioluminescence, luminescence, St. Elmo's fire, shooting stars/meteors, satellites, comets, unique colors visible at sunset or when the sun is occluded, celestial bodies, military firing ranges, fishing and military buoys, ice mirages, light mirroring, rainbows, glories, crepuscular rays, sun dogs, moon dogs, iceblink, looming from clouds, aurorae, asterisms, earthquake lights, and a large range of light shadowing, fractured lights, color, and mirage arcs from light phenomenon above 60° latitude.
 George also mentioned that Kaveia interpreted other known and explained phenomena, as well as other unexplained phenomena such as "Te Akua" also known as "the devil lights".